mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 ```

 **11.Store Procedure for calculating average rating and count of review for product_review table**
+- This stored procedure does not have any parameter.
+- The store procedure begin with calculating the average rating from author_rating table and will be store inside a CTE name average_r.
+- Next, using CTE, we calculate the count of review from author_reviewtext table.
+- We use MERGE INTO command to merge the calculated value into product_reviews table.
+We use MERGE INTO because we wanted to update the result of average rating and count of review into product_review table if the product_id is matched.
+- If the product_id is not matched then we insert the new product_id along with the calculated value.
+- BEGIN TRANSaCTION ...
+COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
+- The procedure uses a BEGIN TRY...
+BEGIN CATCH block to handle potential errors.
+If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
+- After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE get_product_review_rating
 AS